RivinwinAlt/KF2-SentryRedux/ROADMAP.md

 - Add idle wrench animation from TF2
 - ~~Alter menu rendering to enforce 16:9 aspect ratio on all screens~~
 - Be able to queue upgrades
-- Add menu accesible with Hammer AltFire to change turret being placed
+- Add menu accesible with Hammer AltFire to change selected turret type

+### 6: Move default properties and variables to config file
+- Sentry Missile speed
+- Place turret delay when right clicking
+- Disable right click to sell
+- Customizable refund modifier
+- GFX disabling booleans
+- Client side graphic-centric settings menu
+- Server mod settings menu page available to Admins
+- Implement config value clamping

-### 6: Optimization
+### 7: Optimization
 - Run clocked test to compare old random bullet trajectory to new method
-- Only load one copy of each texture used in mod
+- ~~Only load one copy of each texture used in mod~~
-- Implement Skip flags for complex If statements (use booleans and timers to reduce branching frequency)
-- Minimise raytracing
+- Minimise missile raytracing
-  - ~~Missiles~~
-  - Turret preview

 ### Bugs
+- Custom sounds aren't working, unlinked when transfering assets to new package